I help people catch themselves in the exact moment they overthink, react, or shut down… before it costs them.

 And one hard moment starts taking more from us than it should.

-Not because something was wrong with me…
+Not because something is wrong with you…

 Let Go.
 Be

-Let go. be is the pause between the trigger and reaction.
+Let go . be is the pause between the trigger and reaction.

-Right there.
+Right before.

 The Pause, in real life